-Acrylic resin countertops, marketed under names such as Corian® (the original product from Dupont), Avonite, and Wilsonart, have captured the hearts of homeowners due to their durability, ease of care, and the fact that the seaming techniques create smooth, virtually seamless surface.
+Acrylic resin countertops, marketed under names such as Corian® (the original product from Dupont), Avonite, and Wilsonart, have captured the hearts of homeowners due to their durability, ease of care, and the fact that the seaming techniques create a smooth, virtually seamless surface.
 Made from a mixture of plastic resins, these products look very much like stone but are much different than quartz solid-surfacing materials such as Zodiac® or Cambria®.)

 Solid surface countertops provided an option to natural stone countertops in allowing the use of under-mount sinks.
 The design flexibility and durability of these countertops have helped to create some of the most beautiful kitchens and bathroom vanities you will ever see.